syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 ## Add Hamburger Menu for Toggling Drawer

 Create an ImageButton and set the required image to the `Source` property.
-Subscribe Clicked event of the button and invoke the `ToggleDrawer()` method within it to toggle the drawer.
-Properly align the layout of `ContentView` to position the hamburger icon at the top left, as demonstrated in the following code,
+Subscribe Clicked event of the button and invoke the `ToggleDrawer()` method to toggle the drawer.
+Properly align the layout of `ContentView` to position the hamburger icon at the top left, as demonstrated in the following code.

 {% tabs %}